Middland on TwitterMy Tweets

 TagsArbor Day BFR Campus community campus wildlife CAPP Commencement drought ecology Emma Willard Facilities fall color flooding flowers geology GIS iTree job seeker Landscape landscape history McCullough native Outdoor Art Plant Pathology poem renga resume Reunion rocks snow snow removal storm report Tree Campus tree planting tree removal Trees twitter vandalism watering Weather weather station winter carnival winter term

-- Saturday Night as of Dec.
-7 4:00 AM ESTSaturday Night - Partly cloudy.
-Low of 14F.
+- Saturday Night as of Mar.
+8 4:00 PM ESTSaturday Night - Partly cloudy.
+Low of 12F.
 Winds less than 5 mph.

-- Saturday as of Dec.
-7 4:00 AM ESTSaturday - Overcast with a chance of snow in the morning, then partly cloudy.
-High of 32F with a windchill as low as 19F.
-Winds from the NW at 5 to 10 mph.
-Chance of snow 20%.
+- Sunday as of Mar.
+8 4:00 PM ESTSunday - Partly cloudy.
+High of 32F with a windchill as low as 18F.
+Winds from the NNW at 5 to 10 mph.

 Some Late Fall Color

 We’re in the bitter end of fall here, at least in terms of foliage.
 To me, this is when trees really start to shine.
 Maybe it’s all the bare trees nearby, or the perpetually cloudy skies, but the remaining foliage seems to take on an extra glow, or maybe urgency.
 Foliage colors that wouldn’t have turned a head 2 weeks ago now looks spectacular in the dying season, like the russet brown of the Star Magnolia behind Voter Hall.
 Sunlight breaking through the clouds acts like a highlighter pen.
 The wet cold makes any color seem all the more special.
 Here’s a little slideshow of trees and some shrubs that turned my head late last week.